haroldrubio/ModelRefinement/README.md

 # Model Refinement
 ## A New Approach to Knowledge Distillation
 I explore a new pipeline for knowledge distillation that builds off of the HuggingFace approach used to build a lighter version of the larger BERT model [1].
+The hypothesis is that rich loss functions that allow gradient signals to directly propagate to each layer without being gated by intermediate layers allows for more effective weight representations.
+However, this is not to say that learning-at-scale with extremely deep and wide architectures is not needed.
+In fact, these networks are necessary starting points for refined models.
+Starting wide and deep allows networks to learn complex feature spaces at the per-layer level, where the shallow and refined networks would not have the capability of doing so.
 ## Knowledge Distillation in the Computer Vision Domain
 I first explore the transferability of the approach to the domain of computer vision using the landmark ResNet architecture [2].